Last Updated on September 13, 2023

 Data entry is one of the most common tasks outsourced to remote data entry virtual assistants.
 But why is it so popular?
 It’s simple!
-Data entry is a necessary evil, but it’s time-consuming, and it can quickly be done by a virtual assistant cheaply.
+Data entry is a necessary evil but time-consuming, and a virtual assistant can quickly do it.

-More so, remote data entry is the process of entering data into a database (or computer system) but done remotely.
-Subject to proper protocols to safeguard sensitive data, this process can be cost-effective, time-saving, and offer greater flexibility to the hiring company.
+More so, remote data entry is entering data into a database (or computer system) but done remotely.
+Subject to proper protocols to safeguard sensitive data, this data-feeding process can be cost-effective, save time, and offer greater flexibility to the hiring company.

 Data entry is time-consuming and costly to execute in-house

-The fact is data entry is time-consuming and expensive to execute if done in-house.
-In fact, it can take days or even weeks to convert data into relevant information.
+Data entry is time-consuming and expensive to execute if done in-house.
+It can take days or even weeks to convert data into relevant information.
 If you’re not careful, you may spend more money on your onsite staff, who don’t bring value to your business or product development.
 Moreover, these staff could be used better.

 Instead, you can easily outsource the data entry tasks to a remote data entry virtual assistant.
 Just keep in mind the following: